conersteen19/saturn/4102_notes.md

 DFS is great for finding cycles in the graph when directed.
 We call edges that go from the current node to the root/ancestor a **back edge** and going from a root to a grandchild or leaf is called a **descendent edge**.
 Finally, edges between leafs or other non-root nodes are called **cross edge**.
 Going back to a gray node shows that you have a back edge.
 This breaks in undirected graphs.

 DFS runs in Θ(V+E) which is pretty good.
 Space complexity is Θ(V)

+Examples go as follows: Max degree of separation?
+BFS!
+Find most adjacent nodes?
+Adjacency list.
+Find bipartite (Nodes in set V1 or V2, edges only connect V1 to V2 or vice versa, no interior edges) graph?
+Trees are bipartite so run DFS to check if cycles exist.
+If not, good to go!